 - Sort beans and rinse with cold water.
 Place beans in a large saucepan; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
-Remove from the heat; cover and let soak for 1 to 4 hours or until beans are softened.
+Remove from the heat; cover and let soak until beans are softened, 1-4 hours.
 Drain and rinse beans, discarding liquid.

 - In a 3-qt. slow cooker, combine the beans, water, chicken, corn, onion, chilies, garlic, bouillon, cumin and chili powder.
-Cover and cook on low for 5-6 hours or until a meat thermometer reads 170° and beans are tender.
+Cover and cook on low until a thermometer reads 170° and beans are tender, 5-6 hours.

 - Remove chicken breasts; set aside until cool enough to handle.
-Remove meat from bones; discard bones and cut into bite-size pieces.
-Return chicken to pan.
+Remove meat from bones; discard bones.
+Cut chicken into bite-size pieces; return to slow cooker.
 Stir in lime juice just before serving.
-Yield: 6 servings.
+If desired, serve with fresh cilantro.